St Mary's Church, Hartley Wintney

 St Mary's Church is a redundant Anglican church in the village of Hartley Wintney, Hampshire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building, and is under the care of the Churches Conservation Trust.
 The church stands on a hillside to the south of the village, some 8 mi east of Basingstoke.

 History

 The church was built in the 13th century by the nuns of Wintney Priory.
 At this time it consisted of a nave and a chancel.
+In 1416, two carpenters from Basingstoke, John Willam and William Austin, made a contract with the Prioress, Joan Bannebury, to replace the roof and a belfry set on four posts.

 The transepts and the tower were added in the middle of the 19th century.
 St Mary's was replaced as the parish church when a new church dedicated to Saint John was built in the village, and St Mary's became a mortuary chapel.
 The church was declared redundant on 13 March 1974 and was vested in the Churches Conservation Trust on 22 October 1975.